he Chief Executive of St Andrews Healthcare earned £500,000 in the year up to March 2016 including a £99,000 bonus.

-So worth a staggering £15,500 per week per patient tax free.
+So worth a staggering £15,500 per week per patient as tax free.

 How can such sums be justified when patients are merely locked up and medicated ?

-And we are constantly told there is insufficient money to fund our NHS.
+And there is insufficient money to fund basic non mental NHS treatment.

 A lie to maximise profit, restructure and privatise services and justify more public money.

-Already, nearly a quarter of our NHS budget is poured into Mental Health and Theresa May has promised more.
+Already, nearly a fifth of our NHS budget is poured into Mental Health and Theresa May has promised more.

-In view of the profit available, with no outlay, equipment,few skills, cheap itinerant staff, a captive impossible to complain audience and no measurable outcomes.
+In view of the profit available, with no outlay, equipment, cheap itinerant staff, a captive impossible to complain audience and no measurable outcomes.